mdabir1203/valgrind_42/README.md

-# valgrind_42
+# valgrind_42 Clion Version
-Dockerfile that includes Valgrind, Vim and Clang for corrections
+Dockerfile that includes Valgrind, Vim and Clang for corrections + Clion as an IDE

+# Why ?

+Clion is a professional IDE.
+It's easier to debug things rather setting it up in VS Code.
+Anyhow it is individual preference of what they want to have.
 This Dockerfile will be very usefull when you want to use Valgrind.
 As you may have realized, Valgrind doesn't work on newer versions of Mac OS, that's why this Dockerfile exists.

 **<u>How to use this git ?</u>**

 > Prerequisite : Run the docker app present in your Mac (or MSC)